26 Quick & Simple Ways To Relieve Dog Boredom

 Dogs like to know what’s happening outside so give them a chance to scope out the yard.
 A lot of dogs love napping in the warm sunlight in front of windows.
 Of course if you have cats they might have to compete for the nice sun spot.

-Make Him Work for His Food
+Make Your Dog Work for His Food

 When it’s time for his meals you can use a treat dispensing toy or simply make him do a few tricks to work for it.
 If you feed kibble you can also try hiding pieces around the house.
 Studies have found that dogs prefer earning treats to simply being given extras.
 It goes back to the fact that dogs have been bred to work alongside us; working is not only something to keep the occupied – it gives them a purpose.